neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/Installation.rst

   `git clone git://git.typo3.org/TYPO3v5/Distributions/Base.git`, followed by a `composer install`.

-* Set up your virtual host to point to the Web/ directory of your Phoenix installation.
+* Set up your virtual host to point to the Web/ directory of your Neos installation.

-* Go to `http://your.phoenix.uri/setup`.
+* Go to `http://your.neos.uri/setup`.
 This page checks the basic requirements.
 If they are met, you will be redirected to the setup tool.

 * Then, follow the on-screen instructions of the setup tool.

-* If all went well you'll get a confirmation the setup is completed, and you can enter the frontend or backend of your Phoenix website.
+* If all went well you'll get a confirmation the setup is completed, and you can enter the frontend or backend of your Neos website.

 .. figure:: /Images/GettingStarted/StartPage.png
 	:align: right